BuddhiWathsala/operator-katakoda/katakoda/step2.md

 ## Task 1

-Wait until all pods come to the running state.
+Please wait until all pods come to the running state.
+To check all pods are in running state use the following command.

 `kubectl get pods`{{execute}}